Skip to main content

 • A parameter decorator to access the session in your code

 We will cover each of these in the following few sections.
-Then, you can do the rest of the customizations by following the "Common customizations" section.
+Then, you can do the rest of the customizations by following the "Auth Flow Customizations" section.

 Please look here to see how to get started with your NestJS backend.